bernard-elhagin/dots/configs.md

 Update Mode: per-broker

-*ssl.client.auth*
+#ssl.client.auth#
 -----------------

 Configures kafka broker to request client authentication.
-The following settings are common:

-o ssl.client.auth=required If set to required client authentication is required. o ssl.client.auth=requested This means client authentication is optional. unlike required, if this option is set client can choose not to provide authentication information about itself o ssl.client.auth=none This means client authentication is not needed.
+The following settings are common:   `ssl.client.auth=required` If set to required client authentication is required. `ssl.client.auth=requested` This means client authentication is optional. unlike required, if this option is set client can choose not to provide authentication information about itself `ssl.client.auth=none` This means client authentication is not needed.

 Type: string
 Default: none